google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs----Cinnamonum Zeylanicum(61)-கருவாபட்டை Skip to main content

 Cinnamon bark, a component of the traditional Japanese medicine Mao-to, has been shown in a 2008 study published in the Journal of General Virology to have an antiviral therapeutic effect.

-A 2011 study isolated a substance (CEppt) in the cinnamon plant that inhibits development of Alzheimer's in mice.
+A 2011 study isolated a substance (CEppt) in the cinnamon plant that inhibits the development of Alzheimer's in mice.
 CEppt, an extract of cinnamon bark, seems to treat a mouse model of Alzheimer's disease.

 A 2012 study suggested that cinnamon supplementation is able to significantly improve blood glucose control in Chinese patients with type 2 diabetes.